Sustainable Forestry Initiative®

 - The Eco-Certified Composite (ECC) Sustainability Standard was developed by the Composite Panel Association (CPA) for manufacturers of composite wood or agrifiber-based panels made with particle board, medium density fiberboard (MDF), hardboard, engineered wood siding, and engineered wood trim.
 The standard includes using the CPA Carbon Calculator to assess the lifecycle and carbon footprint of composite panels made at a particular manufacturing plant.
 Both Ampine and Medford Particleboard meet this standard.

-- Our Grants Pass plywood manufacturing facility is certified under Japanese Agricultural Standards (JAS).
-Additionally, all products out of our Ampine manufacturing facility in Sutter Creek are certified by the Composite Panel Association under the Physical and Mechanical Properties Grademark Certification Program (PMP Program) .
+- All products out of our Ampine manufacturing facility in Sutter Creek are certified by the Composite Panel Association under the Physical and Mechanical Properties Grademark Certification Program (PMP Program) .